sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

 - What does SOLID (design principles) stand for?
 - What are the examples of “Open for extension Closed for modification” design principle in the “pal-tracker” project?

+### Answers to challenge questions

+- (How does verification work?)
+  Mockito.verify(MockedObject).someMethodOnTheObject(someParametersToTheMethod);
+  verifies that the methods you called on your mocked object are indeed called.
+  If they weren't called, or called with the wrong parameters, or called the wrong number of times, they would fail your test.

+- (Why you want to use verify method?)
+  The correctness of the unit test of the target class is based on the fact that the mock object is called and returns the prescribed value.
+So if the mock object is not called, the correctness of the unit test is not guaranteed.

 ### Slack channel tips